clewisdavis/The-Joy-of-React/course-notes.md

 }
 ```

 - For JS, the mechanism to reuse is the `function`.
-For example, a function to process data in smoe way:
+For example, a function to process data in some way:

 ```JAVASCRIPT
 function shout(sentence) {